KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/third-path-of-techne-beyond-the-enclosure-binary.md

 This is the hinge.

-Technology is not neutral once it enters the field of motion.
+Technology is not blankly neutral once it enters the field of motion; it becomes implicated through configuration, governance, access, constraint, enactment, and outcome.
 A system of mediation either preserves relation or distorts it.
 It either expands agency or captures it.
 It either strengthens coherent participation or turns the participant into a managed object.

 The question is not merely whether technology exists.